mikegashler/waffles/README.txt

 		4- Change to Release mode.
 		5- Build (F7)
 		6- Set the startup app to the app you want to try.
-		7- Set any arguments in Project->Properties->Debugging->
+		7- Set any relevant arguments in Project->Properties-> Debugging->Command Arguments
-		   Command Arguments
 		8- Run it (F5)

 	OSX